jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 coming back to finish his story.

-# Chapter IV
+## Chapter IV

-## IV The Rabbit Sends in a Little Bill
+## The Rabbit Sends in a Little Bill

 It was the White Rabbit, trotting slowly back again, and looking anxiously about as it went, as if it had lost something; and she heard it muttering to itself, ‘The Duchess!
 The Duchess!
 Oh my dear paws!
 Oh my fur and whiskers!
 She’ll get me executed, as sure as ferrets are ferrets!
-WherecanI have dropped them, I wonder?’
+Where can I have dropped them, I wonder?’
 Alice guessed in a moment that it was looking for the fan and the pair of white kid gloves, and she very good-naturedly began hunting about for them, but they were nowhere to be seen – everything seemed to have changed since her swim in the pool, and the great hall, with the glass table and the little door, had vanished completely.
-Very soon the Rabbit noticed Alice, as she went hunting about, and called out to her in an angry tone, ‘Why, Mary Ann, whatareyou doing out here?
+Very soon the Rabbit noticed Alice, as she went hunting about, and called out to her in an angry tone, ‘Why, Mary Ann, what are you doing out here?
 Run home this moment, and fetch me a pair of gloves and a fan!
 Quick, now!’
 And Alice was so much frightened that she ran off at once in the direction it pointed to, without trying to explain the mistake it had made.